EugeniyBurmistrov/resolve/docs/basics/tutorial/lesson-6.md

 })
 ```

-Now, if you run your application and create a new shopping list, the created shopping list will be displayed immediately.
+Run your application and try to create a new shopping list.

 ---